NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 **TOGETHER WE CAN CREATE A BETTER WORLD.**

-<a name="devs-contributions-welcome----"></a>
-## Devs/Contributions Welcome! :)

-We would love to have some much needed dev resource on this vital project not only for Holochain but also for the world so if you are interested please contact us on either ourworld@nextgensoftware.co.uk or david@nextgensoftware.co.uk.
-Thank you, we look forward to hearing from you! :)

 <a name="nextgen-developer-training-programmes-for-everyone---including-special-needs---disadvantaged-people-"></a>
 ## NextGen Developer Training Programmes For EVERYONE!
 (Including Special Needs & Disadvantaged People)